The Opened World

 - Oaths The vows and values that drive your story

-CDisciplines by Raceh4.
+Disciplines by Raceh4.
 Alathan Classes

 - Assassin Assassins use whatever is necessary, usually daggers, short blowguns, and poisons, to kill single targets very quickly from concealed positions, then slink away unnoticed.
 Orkaytal

 - Bladesman Bladesmen use finesse with swords, daggers, and polearms to parry any attacks, then stab or slash into those who dare come near the flurry of metal.
 They prefer precision and swift nimble attacks, becoming one with their bonded blade.
-Sheenaygeema
+Sheenathay

 - Brawler Brawlers rely on physical force and blunt heavy weapons to batter through opponents, take countless hits with little effect, and crack through skulls, armor, or anything else in their way.
 Zihgaema